genGit963/RV_NODE_JS/1. Core_Nodejs_Concepts/9_events.md

-Sure!
-Let’s delve deeper into the fundamental concepts of events in Node.js, providing detailed explanations and a flowchart to visualize the event handling process.

-## Fundamental Concepts of Events in Node.js
+# Fundamental Concepts of "Events"

 ### Overview of Events